Copenhagen Interpretation of Quantum Mechanics

 's 1952 "pilot-wave" interpretation of quantum mechanics

-by calling his work the "Copenhagen Interpretation" and indeed the correct interpretation of quantum mechanics.
+by calling his own work the "Copenhagen Interpretation" and the only correct interpretation of quantum mechanics.
 A significant fraction of working quantum physicists say they agree with Heisenberg, though few have ever looked carefully into the fundamental assumptions of the Copenhagen Interpretation.

 What Exactly Is in the Copenhagen Interpretation?